CarlosUPC/Installer-Research/docs/index.md

 ### TODO6 : Customize UI Dialog theme with bmp files
 #### Explication:
+You have to use the "WixVariable" element to be able to import the path of the bitmap files with the correct ID.
 #### Test:
+If you run the .msi file generated after build WIX Setup project, the dialog boxes will have been customized with the imported bitmap files.
 #### Solution:
+ Into product fragment:
  ```cpp
  <WixVariable Id="WixUIBannerBmp" Value="assets\ui_background.bmp" />
     <WixVariable Id="WixUIDialogBmp" Value="assets\ui_background.bmp" />